-As such, going forward we will develop Vision Zero Action Plans, which will set out in detail our SMART activities for the short, medium and long term.
+As such, going forward we will produce a number of action plans between now and 2040 with the initial plans spanning three-year periods.
 Like our RDR plans, these will allow us to review our successes and ensure we concentrate our efforts on eliminating road danger as quickly as possible.

-We will also report on performance management, producing Bi-Annual Progress Reports and detailing our progress against our Key Performance Indicators.
+We will also report on performance management, producing an Annual Progress Report and detailing our progress against our Safety Performance Indicators.